jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

   --ab-font-size-3: 0.875rem; /* 14px for 1rem=16px */
   --ab-font-size-4: 1rem;

-  /* use this to specify the font family you want for the blotter */
+  /* use this to specify the font family you want for the adaptable */
   --ab__font-family: inherit;

   /* customise the border radius for some of the Adaptable elements */